scrapy/scrapy/scrapy/trunk/docs/intro/tutorial.rst

 Finale
 ======

-This covers the basics of Scrapy, but they're a lot of features that haven't been mentioned.
-They'll be in further tutorials.
+This tutorial covers only the basics of Scrapy, but there's a lot of other features not mentioned here.
+We recommend you continue reading the section :ref:`topics-index`.